 Federal Skilled Trades Program

 You often read that skilled workers have a huge demand in Canada.
-From federal immigration programs to provincial nomination programs, there are plenty of pathways open for skilled workers to migrate to Canada.
+From federal immigration programs to provincial nomination programs, there are pathways open for skilled workers to migrate to Canada.

 But, what if you are a tradesperson?
 What if you are specialized in a skilled trade and aspire to settle in Canada based on your trade skills?
 Is there any possibility for you to obtain a permanent residency in Canada?

 To answer all these questions and give a good news to skilled traders, we are writing this guide that will help them in obtaining a permanent residency through the Federal Skilled Trades Program.